lucadambo/City-Air-Pollution/README.md

 ## Description

-The request was to interface with an external API through a key to obtain the pollution level of the city through geolocation, or through the search for the city by the user.ff
+The request was to interface with an external API through a key to obtain the pollution level of the city through geolocation, or through the search for the city by the user.

 ## Getting Started

 #### Technologies